dylaan1/CasinoSimulations/README.md

 - The standard library `curses` module — this ships with Python on Linux and macOS; on Windows you'll need to `pip install windows-curses` first
-- A terminal that supports full-screen/maximize (the game sends a maximize escape sequence on launch) and is at least **402x48** — the layout uses a fixed side margin and reserves room for a fully split 12-hand table, so it needs a genuinely wide terminal; it will refuse to draw the table and show a "too small" message below that size
+- A terminal that supports full-screen/maximize (the game sends a maximize escape sequence on launch) and is at least **150x46** — it will refuse to draw the table and show a "too small" message below that size

 No third-party packages are required to run the game itself.